 The Joint Review Committee on Educational Programs in Nuclear Medicine Technology and the New Jersey Department of Environmental Protection, Radiologic Technology Board of Examiners accredits Muhlenberg Harold B. and Dorothy A. Snyder School of Nuclear Medicine Technology.
 Sponsored by JFK Medical Center, Edison, NJ.

-Students are enrolled in the School of Nuclear Medicine Technology and are matriculated by Union County College.
-They are eligible to participate in all student activities at Union County College and have the same rights and privileges as all other college students.
+Students are enrolled in the School of Nuclear Medicine Technology and are matriculated by Union College.
+They are eligible to participate in all student activities at Union College and have the same rights and privileges as all other college students.

 Students interested in the program should contact the Muhlenberg Harold B. and Dorothy A. Snyder School of Nuclear Medicine Technology at (908) 668-2844 or (908) 668-2400 for additional information.